jina-ai/finetuner/docs/concepts/callbacks.md

 It is recommended to use WiSEFTCallback when fine-tuning CLIP.
 We can not ensure it works for other types of models, such as ResNet or BERT.

-Please refer to {ref}`Apply WiSE-FT <wise-ft>` in the CLIP fine-tuning example for more information.
+Please refer to [Apply WiSE-FT](https://finetuner.jina.ai/notebooks/text_to_image/#advanced-wise-ft) in the CLIP fine-tuning example for more information.
 ```

 ## WandBLogger